“A unique combination of brilliant strategy, deep compassion and get-it-done energy”

 about jean callanan

 Jean Callanan is an international advocate for dying well.
-During five years as Chair of the Irish Hospice Foundation, she's championed the belief that every death matters and dying well should be within everyone's reach.
+During six years as Chair of the Irish Hospice Foundation (she stepped down as Chair in May 26) , she's championed the belief that every death matters and dying well should be within everyone's reach.

 Jean has a special passion for palliative care in Africa, where 90% of people lack access to basic end of life care.
 Her connection to the continent runs deep: her grandmother was an Irish doctor who became a nun and dedicated her life to healthcare in Africa.
 Following in those footsteps, Jean has been working on various projects to improve palliative care access in Africa – recognising that while choices may be limited, dignity and basic comfort never should be.